-- Business (BUS, pp. 125-129) - Sports Management (SPM, pp. 166-167)
+- Business (BUS, pp. 129-133) - Sports Management (SPM, p.
+171)

 For information regarding Point's Access and Online degree programs in Organizational Leadership and the Master of Business Administration degree, please refer to the College of Graduate and Professional Studies Academic Catalog, available online at point.edu/catalogs.